Did you committed and pushed the wrong changes to your remote Git repo?

 git revert <commit_id>

-It will create the new commit by deleting all the changes that had gone as part of the commit.
+It will create a new commit by deleting all the changes that had gone as part of the commit.

 As of now, all the reverted changes are locally present.
 You need to push them to the remote repository.